davidmstokes/phpdemo/README.md

 # The examples herein are built on PHP 7.2 and MySQL 8 with the XDevAPP PECL extension

-# Dave Stokes  at Oracle.com
+# Dave Stokes  email: David.Stokes at Oracle.com